-A University of Colorado (14506MF) psychiatrist said she met with James Holmes less than six weeks before he allegedly killed 12 people in a movie theater.
+A University of Colorado (14506MF:US) psychiatrist said she met with James Holmes less than six weeks before he allegedly killed 12 people in a movie theater.

 The psychiatrist, Lynne Fenton, testified yesterday in state court in Centennial, Colorado, that her patient-doctor relationship with Holmes ended with that meeting and she didn’t see him again before the attack.
 She said revealing some further details would violate confidentiality.